 Welcome to Year 6.
-Our class teacher is Jillian Brown and she is assisted by Rachel Walker .
+Our class teacher is Jillian Brown and she is assisted by Ashleigh Crowley .
 You can find out more about them on our Meet The Staff page

 Below are a selection of documents with information about our Year 6 class.